petergeoghegan/pg_hexedit/README.md

-Although only the B-Tree and GIN access methods are currently supported, relation_hexedit may produce reasonably helpful tags and annotations for other index AMs, such as hash.
+Although only the B-Tree and GIN access methods are currently supported, relation_hexedit may produce reasonably helpful tags and annotations for other index AMs.
 Many of the conventions are the same across index access methods, since they're based on generic bufpage.h and itup.h conventions.
 The only thing that's consistently different across index AMs is the format of tuple "contents", which pg_hexedit doesn't do anything special with anyway (due to not having direct access to catalog metadata/operator class details).

 If there is concurrent write activity by Postgres, the process of building XML tags may error out before finishing.
 In practice there is